 - In vim, press

 - On the left hand side you can overwrite the

 pickwith one of the commands below.
 If you want to squash a commit into a previous one and discard the commit message, enter

 - When rebase is stopped, make the necessary adjustments, then use

 - If it rebases successfully then you need to force push your changes with

 git push -fto add the rebased version to your remote repository.

-- If there is a merge conflict, there are a number of ways to fix this, including following the suggestions in this guide.
+- If there is a merge conflict, there are a number of ways to fix this.
 One way is to open the files in a text editor and delete the parts of the code you do not want.
 Then use

 git add <file name>followed by